-The observed internal structures and mineralogy are potentially important factors for the single-scattering properties of Asian dust particles.
-For example, the contrasting dielectric properties of pores and constituent minerals may greatly impact light scattering by dust particles, while structural birefringence by the preferred alignment of nano-thin claymineral platelets or micron-size phyllosilicate plates may also produce significant effects.
-Directional remote sensing, for example lidar examining the exact backscattering angle, is strongly dependent on differential single-scattering properties, and may be particularly sensitive to a particles' internal structure.
-In addition, local and regional net radiative effects due to dust may depend on the structural and compositional properties of dust particles.
-The microphysical parameters of individual dust particles considered in this study can be explicitly accounted for in single-scattering modeling if sophisticated methods, such as a discrete-dipole approximation by Draine and Flatau (1994), are used.
-Such modeling studies can illustrate the means by, and degree to, which microphysical parameters influence dust particle single-scattering properties, and will allow for further investigation of the dust radiative effect and remote-sensing implications.
-In the future, we plan to both carry out such simulations and to measure the internal structures for more dust particles and from different sources.
+The observed internal structures and mineralogy are potentially important factors for the single-587 scattering properties of Asian dust particles.
+For example, the contrasting dielectric properties of pores 588 and constituent minerals may greatly impact light scattering by dust particles, while structural 589 590 birefringence by the preferred alignment of nano-thin clay-mineral platelets or micron-size phyllosilicate plates may also produce significant effects.
+Directional remote sensing, for example 591 lidar examining the exact backscattering angle, is strongly dependent on differential single-scattering 592 properties, and may be particularly sensitive to a particles' internal structure.
+In addition, local and 593 594 regional net radiative effects due to dust may depend on the structural and compositional properties of dust particles.
+The microphysical parameters of individual dust particles considered in this study can 595 be explicitly accounted for in single-scattering modeling if sophisticated methods, such as a discrete-596 dipole approximation by Draine and Flatau (1994), are used.
+Such modeling studies can illustrate the 597 means by, and degree to, which microphysical parameters influence dust particle single-scattering 598 properties, and will allow for further investigation of the dust radiative effect and remote-sensing 599 implications.
+In the future, we plan to both carry out such simulations and to measure the internal 600 structures for more dust particles and from different sources.
+601 funded by the National Research Foundation of Korea grant NRF-2011-0028597, and in part, by the

-The Supplement related to this article is available online at doi:10.5194/acp-14-7233-2014-supplement.
+604 Acknowledgments

-Acknowledgements.
-We are grateful to the anonymous referees for their critical comments and suggestions.
-This study was funded by the National Research Foundation of Korea grant NRF-2011-0028597, and in part, by the Academy of Finland (grant 255718) and the Finnish Funding Agency for Technology and Innovation (Tekes; grant 3155/31/2009).
+606 We are grateful to the anonymous referees for their critical comments and suggestions.
+This study was

-Edited by: A. Laskin
+Academy of Finland (grant 255718) and the Finnish Funding Agency for Technology and Innovation

+609 (Tekes; grant 3155/31/2009).